zq00/BetaTree/README.md

 ## Overview

-This R package constructs a Beta Tree histogram for multivariate data.
+This R package constructs a Beta tree histogram for multivariate data by growing a k-d tree on the order statistics, computing simultaneous confidence bound of average density in each region, and selecting the largest regions where data are approximately uniform.
+The Beta tree histogram automatically provides a succinct description of the data, as well as simultaneous confidence intervals of the average density in each region.

 ## Getting started